artkravchenko/blog/articles/testcafe-lessons-learned/README.md

 ## Don't rely on implementation details in tests too much

-Be careful with negative assertions, [because negative assertions can pass for the wrong reason](https://glebbahmutov.com/blog/negative-assertions/).
+Be careful with negative assertions, [because they can pass for the wrong reason](https://glebbahmutov.com/blog/negative-assertions/).
 Prefer positive assertions.
-For example, if you want to make sure that table has been loaded, it's generally better to check that at least one row is visible rather than checking that loading indicator (e.g. skeleton, spinner, or loadbar) is hidden.
+For example, if you want to make sure that the table has been loaded, it's generally better to check that at least one row is visible rather than checking that the loading indicator (e.g. skeleton, spinner, or load bar) is hidden.

-Avoid making assumptions about implementation of AUT (application under test), prefer checking what's visible to the end user.
+Avoid making assumptions about the implementation of AUT (application under test), prefer checking what's visible to the end user.
 When you rely on implementation details such as specific HTML attributes or network requests, keep such logic in one place, under a facade.
-Otherwise, when implementation changes, you'll have to go through each affected test and update it separately.
+Otherwise, when the implementation changes, you'll have to go through each affected test and update it separately.

 ## 🚧 Don't rely on unstable test data
 ## 🚧 Use Page Object pattern